 The packaging may look identical, but interior and exterior fillers don’t include the same substance.
 If you inspect closer, you’ll notice that the products under the “outdoor use” category carry more resistance against UV, heat, insect, and mold exposures.

 While both variations need to be long-lasting, it’s a no-brainer that exterior fillers require more durability.
-Nevertheless, we urge you to buy ones that work for both indoor and outdoor usage.
+Nevertheless, I urge you to buy ones that work for both indoor and outdoor usage.

 Viscosity

 Not all repair jobs require products with the same consistency.
 If you’re handling overhead holes or gaps, you need a filler that won’t drip.
-Because of that, we recommend products with a thick viscosity.
+Because of that, I advise opting for products with a thick viscosity.

 In contrast, wet epoxy fillers will work well on surfaces with minor scraping, chipping, and other damage.